IKON Pass Ski Resorts for the 2023-24 Season (Updated)

 What is the IKON Ski Season Pass?

-All IKON season passes (except for the individual resort ones) allow you to access most or all of their member resorts.
+All IKON season passes (except for the individual resort ones) allow you to access most or all of their member resort destinations.
 For a skier that plans to travel across the country skiing different slopes, a nationwide pass like IKON can be a great deal.

 Types of IKON Passes